The Religious System of the Amazulu: Izinyanga Zokubhula

-Abathakati
+Abathakathi

-The Abathakati tells about medical magic and witchcraft of the Amazulu people.
-Abathakati was left incomplete, one of the parts of the chapter talks about the strength of different medicine that the Amazulu people can use.
+The Abathakathi tells about medical magic and witchcraft of the Amazulu people.
+Abathakathi was left incomplete, one of the parts of the chapter talks about the strength of different medicine that the Amazulu people can use.
 There are special medicines for the chief which grant the chiefs strength and presence.
 Common men are not allowed to use or even touch this kind of medicine or they would be killed.
 This chapter also tells about the Chief’s power, where the people would resist drinking out of the cup of a chief.
 The witchcraft part of this chapter is written in “The Magic of Ufaku” which tells the dialogue that Callaway had with Ufaku who is the great chief of Amampondo.